meducation/loquor/CONTRIBUTING.md

 First of all, **thank you** for contributing to this library!

 ## Issues
-Please file issues on the [GitHub issues list](https://github.com/meducation/propono/issues) and give as much detail as possible.
+Please file issues on the [GitHub issues list](https://github.com/meducation/loquor/issues) and give as much detail as possible.

 ## Features / Pull Requests

 If you want a feature implemented, the best way to get it done is to submit a pull request that implements it.
 Please make sure it has tests.

-To get the implementation tests to run, you'll need to create a `test/config.yml` file.
-There's an example to get you started.

 You can run the tests with: